Kevin Lima: Life and career

 Soon after, Lima was offered by Glenn Close, who had voiced Kala in Tarzan, to direct her on 102 Dalmatians (2000), which had just lost its director.
 Afterwards, he went on to direct two television films starring Julie Andrews, Eloise at the Plaza (2003) and Eloise at Christmastime (2003).
 Lima was an executive producer on The Wild (2006).
-Since 2000, Lima had wanted to direct the film Enchanted (2007), but he was repeatedly turned it down because the script was too dark, and that he was not "funny enough to do this film".
+Since 2000, Lima had wanted to direct the film Enchanted (2007), but he was repeatedly turned down because the script was too dark, and that he was not "funny enough to do this film".
 The revised script eventually was green-lit, and in 2007 Enchanted was released to a positive critical reception.

 After directing Enchanted (2007), Lima was set to direct several eventually shelved projects, including a live-action feature adaptation of the classic tale of Tom Thumb entitled Thumb, a film based on the Candy Land board game, a remake of the 1964 film The Incredible Mr. Limpet, a comedy film starring Hugh Jackman titled Avon Man, and an untitled live-action/CG film for Sony Pictures Animation.

 In July 2011, DreamWorks Animation announced that Lima was directing Monkeys of Mumbai, a Bollywood-style animated musical adventure inspired by the Indian epic tale Ramayana, and told through the point of view of its monkeys.
 A. R. Rahman and Stephen Schwartz had been attached to compose the score and write the lyrics for the film, respectively.
 In September 2012, it was announced that the film would be released on December 19, 2015, but was half a year later rescheduled to March 18, 2016.
 In June 2014, the release date was pushed back to March 10, 2017.
 In January 2015, it was confirmed that the film was placed back into development with no release date attached.
 The film was ultimately cancelled after DreamWorks Animation's acquisition by Universal Pictures.

 In July 2018, it was reported that Lima and Chapman had signed a first look deal with 20th Century Fox to produce live action, animated, or hybrid films through their production company.